Skip to main content

 2025.08.07 Second Amended Complaint - City and County of San Francisco v.
 Trump

-The City and County of San Francisco, along with multiple other local governments, sued President Trump over Executive Order (EO) 14287.
-The complaint alleges that through EO 14,287, in combination with EO 14159, 14218, and the Department of Justice Sanctuary Jurisdictions Directive, "Defendants are unilaterally imposing new conditions on federal funding without authorization from Congress" and coercing states into cooperating with federal immigration law in violation of the Tenth Amendment, separation of powers principles, and the Spending Clause.
+The City and County of San Francisco, along with multiple other local governments, filed a second amended complaint.
+The complaint alleges that through EO 14159, EO 14218, EO 14287, and the DOJ Sanctuary Jurisdictions Directive, "Defendants are unilaterally imposing new conditions on federal funding without authorization from Congress" and coercing states into cooperating with federal immigration law in violation of the Tenth Amendment, separation of powers principles, and the Spending Clause.
 The plaintiffs also allege that EO 14287 is void for vagueness, violates the plaintiffs' procedural due process rights, and is arbitrary and capricious, contrary to constitutional right, and in excess of statutory authority under the Administrative Procedure Act (APA).
 City and County of San Francisco v.
-Trump, 3:25-cv-01350, (N.D.
+Trump, No. 3:25-cv-01350 (N.D.
 Cal.).

 View Document